 What to Do About a Dangerous Narcissist

 Remember, safety is always the highest priority.
 When in doubt, it is appropriate to alert local authorities.
-This response is appropriate if a person is becoming dangerous or violent to themselves or others.
+This response is appropriate if a narcissist is becoming dangerous or violent to themselves or others.
 Seek support and help in this situation.
-Setting healthy boundaries in relationships with the narcissistic person can help give you distance when safety is a concern.
+Setting healthy boundaries in relationships with the narcissistic person can help give you the necessary distance when safety is a concern.

 Some tips for avoiding contact or conflict with a narcissist who may become dangerous include: